AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/using-workfront-with-outlook/add-outlook-email-as-task-to-your-work-list.md

 ---
 # Add an [!DNL Outlook] email as a task to your work list

 You can convert [!DNL Outlook] emails to [!DNL Adobe Workfront] tasks.
-After an email is converted, the task is&nbsp;available in your [!UICONTROL Work] List in the [!UICONTROL Home] area.
+After an email is converted, the task is available in your [!UICONTROL Work] List in the [!UICONTROL Home] area.

 ## Access requirements